hihihioli/twidilers/readme.md

 * bio styling in new-user
 * new-user, when submitting pfp but not choosing a file, you get a 'unsupported file type'. you can't go back to the previus step
 * Account isn't actually verified after going through verification setup
+* Trying to sign in with google and requests.exceptions.ConnectionError: HTTPSConnectionPool(host='www.googleapis.com', port=443): Max retries exceeded with url: /oauth2/v3/userinfo (Caused by NewConnectionError('<urllib3.connection.HTTPSConnection object at 0x7f9ad29dd6d0>: Failed to establish a new connection: [Errno 101] Network is unreachable'))

 # Do before deployment: